PoCInnovation/Domotics/README.md

 ### Prometheus

-Prometheus server is used to query data from the printer, which will then be interpreted in graphana.
+Prometheus server is used to query data from the printer, which will then be interpreted in Grafana.
 A service must be created in order to launch one instance of prometheus per printer